redaGit/J29/README.md

 ![Playground Topology](images/topology_ss.jpg)

 In EDA, the topology is a tree made up of nodes and links.
-Each *tier* of the tree can contain multiple resources and relationships between *tiers* is drawn based on the links :tree:
+Each *tier* of the tree can contain multiple resources and relationships between *tiers* is drawn based on the links :evergreentree:🌲🌳🍃

 The playground topology when depicted in this abstracted way looks like this: